doohinkus/pingPong/README.md

 * _Numbers divisible by 5 are replaced with "pong"._
 * _Numbers divisible by 15 are replaced with "ping-pong"_

+## Specifications:

+* _Program can take the user's number and output a list that counts up to that number._
+* _Program can take the user's number and output a list that counts up to that number and replaces numbers divisible by 3 with the word "ping"._
+* _Program can take the user's number and output a list that counts up to that number and replaces numbers divisible by 5 with the word "pong"._
+* _Program can take the user's number and output a list that counts up to that number and replaces numbers divisible by 3 and 5 with the words "ping pong"._
 ## Setup/Installation Requirements

 * _Clone repository._